bahodge/tomb-of-annihilation/sessions/Session 47.md

 Loot:
 - 5,000gp of gold gems
-- 2,500gp t strip all the gold
+- 2,500gp mammoth head strip all the gold
 - Skull chalice of [[Skull Chalice of Ch'ghkare]]

 Next Time